-Robert H. Riley serves as Chairman of the firm, is a member of the firm's Executive Committee, and is co-leader of the Product Liability and Mass Torts Practice Group.
+Bob is a member of the firm’s Executive Committee and serves as Co-Leader of the Product Liability and Mass Torts Practice Group.

 - Car seats

 - Child resistant closures

 He also led our firm’s team defending both mass tort and property damage claims arising from the events of 9/11 in New York City.

 Bob’s appellate experience is extensive.
 He has argued before:

 - The U.S. Courts of Appeals for the Third and Seventh Circuits

 - The Supreme Court and the Courts of Appeals of Illinois